 Having a picture will also help you when you want to connect with others on LinkedIn.
 People are more likely to accept a request to connect, from someone with a picture on their profile.

-Think of your headline as a curiosity-provoking teaser, where the purpose is to draw visitors into your profile.
+Think of your headline as a curiosity-provoking teaser, where the purpose is to draw visitors to your profile.

 You can create your headline in a few different ways.
-Some choose to list their skills and others write a statement which includes a few of their strongest skills.
-Writing your headline as a statement can be a little tricky since you’ve only got 120 characters to play with.
-But it’s possible and it’s my favourite way to do it because it gives people a little better sense of who you are as a person as well.
+Some choose to list their skills, and others write a statement which includes a few of their strongest skills.
+Writing your headline as a statement can be a little tricky since you’ve only got 120 characters to use.
+But it’s possible, and it’s my favorite way to do it because it gives people a little better sense of who you are as a person as well.

-I’ve written this post to help you create a powerful statement, based on your personal value proposition.
+I’ve written this post to help you create a powerful statement, based on your value proposition.

-Another way to create your LinkedIn Headline is to mention your title, who you help, how you make a difference and bring some kind of proof to it.
+Another way to create your LinkedIn Headline is to mention your title, who you help, how you make a difference and bring some proof to it.